On this page:

 The typical Series A round receives between $2 million and $15 million, although this average has risen due to high-tech company valuations.
 As of 2020, the average amount raised in a Series A is $15.6 million.

-When Should You Consider Series A?
+When Should You Consider a Series A Funding Round?

 Consider pursuing Series A once your business has developed a track record.
 At this stage, your company should have a clear idea of the potential market, customers, price point, and delivery method you will execute.
 You should be an expert on your business and its services and products.